stilesb/hipaa-legal/source/sections/index.md

 All BaaS Customers will have Disk Encryption enabled by default.
 All network traffic will have Encryption In-transit enabled by default.
 Datica Encryption Policies are outlined in detail [here][1].

 ## 3 Fees
 Subject to the Terms, the Backend as a Service (BaaS) is provided to you without charge up to certain usage limits.
 Usage over these limit requires the purchase of additional resources or services.
-The pricing for additional resources and services can be found at https://www.catalyze.io/backend-as-a-service/ (or such URL as Datica may provide)

 *Last updated: 22nd May, 2014*